wallarm/terraform-provider-wallarm/docs/resources/rule_attack_rechecker.md

 * `value` - (optional) value of the parameter to match with.
 Must be omitted for the `instance` parameter in `point` or if `type` is `absent`.
   Example:
   `value = "example.com"`
 * `point` - (optional) request parameters that trigger the rule.
 Possible values are described below.
-For more details, see the official [Wallarm documentatioon](https://docs.wallarm.com/user-guides/rules/request-processing/#identifying-and-parsing-the-request-parts).
+For more details, see the official [Wallarm documentation](https://docs.wallarm.com/user-guides/rules/request-processing/#identifying-and-parsing-the-request-parts).

 ### Nested Objects

 * `point`

 The **point** attribute supports the following fields:
   * `header` - (optional) a header name.
-It requres arbitrary value for the parameter.
+It requires arbitrary value for the parameter.
   Example:
   `header = "HOST"`
   * `method` - (optional) an HTTP method.
 It requires one of the values: `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `OPTIONS`, `TRACE`, `PATCH`